 Health Hazards of Ethylene

 Average concentration in air can cause drowsiness, unconsciousness, and dizziness.
 Overexposure may lead to headaches, muscular weakness, and drowsiness.
 Also, the vapours of this compound can cause asphyxiation.
 When ethylene is touched in its liquid form, it causes burns, and severe injury.
 On heating, the fire liberates irritating and toxic gases.

 1. Who discovered ethylene?

 A Russian scientist named Dimitry Neljubow demonstrated in 1901, that the active component was ethylene.
 Doubt discovered that in 1917 ethylene spurred abscission.
 Not until 1934 did Gane announce that plants synthesise ethylene.

 Ethylene is commercially developed by the steam cracking of a wide range of hydrocarbon feedstocks.
 Processes of olefin cracking and interconversion are being built to improve the efficiency of light olefins.
 They will usually transform C4-C8 olefins and light gasoline pyrolysis into ethylene and propylene.

 Ethylene has the appearance of a colourless gas with a light smell and taste.
 It is lighter than the atmosphere.

 Ethylene is a substance of a nonpolar nature.
 This is because they have an equal distribution of electrical charges, unlike a polar molecule.

 5. What are the functions of ethylene?

 In plants, ethylene acts as a hormone.
-It functions at trace rates during the plant’s life by stimulating or controlling fruit maturation, flowers opening and leaves abscission (or shedding).
+It functions at trace rates during the plant’s life by stimulating or controlling fruit maturation, flower opening and leaves abscission (or shedding).